kazuibasou/hyper-dk-series/README.md

 ### Generating randomized hypergraphs

-Please see the notebooks in the folder `hyper-dk-series/py/notebooks` for instructions on using the hyper dk-series in Python.
+Please see the notebooks `1_basics.ipynb` and `2_randomization.ipynb` in the folder `hyper-dk-series/py/` for instructions on using the hyper dk-series in Python.

 # C++